Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### pokémon_Species -

-All 1025 pokémon that have existed in the Pokémon universe need to be loaded into a table along with their base stats.
+All 1025 pokémon that have existed in the Pokémon universe also need to be loaded into a table along with their base stats.
 These stats are used during the encounter sequence for generating unique stats for each Pokémon.
 This is a standalone table with no relationships to other tables.

 ```sql
 Create table pokemon_species